ircv3/ircv3-specifications/extensions/multiline.md

 Clients MUST ignore every token with a key that they don't understand.

-The only defined capability key so far is:
+The following capability keys are defined:

 * `max-bytes` - This defines the maximum allowed total byte length of a multiline batch's combined message value, as defined below *REQUIRED*
 * `max-lines` - This defines the maximum allowed number of `PRIVMSG` or `NOTICE` commands in a multiline batch *RECOMMENDED*